Cement-Labs/Abyssal/README.md

 ### Showing & Moving the Separators

 In many themes including the default theme, the separators are invisible (transparent) by default.
-If you <u>open the menu,</u> or <u>move your cursor onto the menu bar[^cursor_onto_status_bar] and press the chosen modifiers,</u> the separators will be visible (partly opaque).
+If you _open the menu,_ or _move your cursor onto the menu bar[^cursor_onto_status_bar] and press the chosen modifiers,_ the separators will be visible (partly opaque).
 In the rest of the themes, the separators will always be visible, but their appearance may change automatically according to the status of **Abyssal**

 The visibilities of the separators can also indicate: